clux/facemaulers/east/bonecity.md

 ## Town Cries - Headless Horsemelon
 - "The arch mage is still here to support you.
 Do not be alarmed.
 Things will feel normal again."
 - "Feeling post-death stress?"
-(PDSD) "Please join us at the mausoleum and we will fix you."
+(PDSD) "Please report at the BONE DOME and we will grant you a lesser restoration."

 ## Undead hospital
 Mostly dealing in bone fractures.
 Bones/blood from conjure woodland animals.